The Acceptance Letter

 Return the enclosed acceptance slip by the due date.
 Since your place in the program depends on the Health Sciences Department receiving your acceptance slip, it is recommended that you hand deliver it to the Health Sciences office.

-Acceptance into the program is contingent on proof of a social security or passport number, clearance of a health appraisal, drug screen, and background check that goes back seven years.
+Acceptance into the program is contingent on proof of a social security or individual taxpayer identification number, clearance of a health appraisal, drug screen, and background check that goes back seven years.

-A Mandatory Open House will be held during the semester prior to your start date.
+The Welcome to the Nursing Program Mandatory New Student Tea is held during the semester prior to your start date.
 You must attend this function.
 This allows you to meet your fellow classmates and the nursing faculty.
 During this event you will be given your admission packet, which contains information on all admission requirements.
-You must attend the Open House to receive your admission packet.
+You must attend the New Student Tea in order to receive your admission packet.
 Do not start on admission requirements until you have been notified of your acceptance, since these must be done no more than four months prior to starting class.